 Money that we've stashed away in a 401k plan looks tempting, especially when we're struggling to make the minimum payments.
 Let's see if we can help you decide whether to raid that 401k to pay off your credit card debts.

 Let's begin by seeing what happens if you pull the money out of your 401k and use it to pay off credit card balances.

 Any money that you take out will be subject to ordinary income tax.
 For illustration, we'll assume that you're in the 25% tax bracket (income from $36,251 to $87,850 for single filers).

 And, unless you qualify for a hardship exception, you'll also pay a 10% early withdrawal penalty.

 It's unlikely that you'd qualify for a hardship.
-According to the IRS, a hardship is defined as: "Certain expenses are deemed to be immediate and heavy, including: (1) certain medical expenses; (2) costs relating to the purchase of a principal residence; (3) tuition and related educational fees and expenses; (4) payments necessary to prevent eviction from, or foreclosure on, a principal residence; (5) burial or funeral expenses; and (6) certain expenses for the repair of damage to the employee's principal residence."
+According to the IRS, a hardship is defined as: "Certain expenses are deemed to be immediate and heavy, including: (1) certain medical expenses; (2) costs relating to the purchase of a principal residence; (3) tuition and related educational fees and expenses; (4) payments necessary to prevent eviction from, or foreclosure on your residence.

 So it's probably true that you'll lose 35% of any money withdrawn to the IRS.
 We'll also assume that you want to end up with $10,000 (the math is much easier to illustrate).